P ≠ RP Proof

 S in order to the Maj2/3-XG-SAT problem is in the new class RP (Def.
 3.5) (see Proposition

 3.1).
-Thus, the comparison with the Cook-Levin Theorem is here quite good
+Thus, the comparison with the Cook-Levin Theorem is here quite well

 placed (in the note 2 above).